zwright101/assignment-unit-4.1/readme.md

-# Tier 1 Week 4 - Part 1
+# Unit 4, Part 1: Function Practice

-This week we'll be pulling together all of the Javascript techniques you've learned thus far as well as practicing with HTML & CSS.
+This unit we'll be pulling together all of the Javascript techniques you've learned thus far as well as practicing with HTML & CSS.

 ## Topics Covered